helloserve/sepush.net/readme.md

 # helloserve.SePush (SePush.Net)

-This is a .NET 6.0 client for the https://sepush.co.za service.
+This is a .NET Standard 2.0 and .NET 6.0 client for the https://sepush.co.za service.
 Available on [Nuget](https://www.nuget.org/packages/helloserve.SePush/).

 ## Usage